aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 To start, let's add our first level of routes (i.e. red, green, blue, & violet).
 Scroll to the bottom of `entry.jsx` and you'll see the basic framework of a router has already been set up.

 Now it's our job to add more routes.
 For each desired route (red, green, blue, & violet), set the path attribute equal to the color name and assign the corresponding component.

-You'll notice all the color components have already been required at the top of the page.
 Refer to tonight's readings on [Route Configuration][route-config-reading] for guidance on how to build routes.

+**N.B.** All the color components have already been required at the top of the page.

 Test that your code works!
 Navigate to all the urls we just created, and you should see the color component pop up on the right-hand side.
 Remember, these are React Routes, so the paths we created will come after the `#`.
 For example, our red route will look like `localhost:8080/#/red`.